 It used to be that someone who wanted to use their pink slip for funding would get together with a lender in person.
 That means you had to find a service in the yellow pages and walk into their office.
 These days, an online cash advance is much easier to apply for, and you can get an answer on approval within a few minutes.
 Most online lending services provide a good outcome, as a needy borrower can get money.
 But It’s important to know what outcomes you’re looking at if you default or fail to abide by the contract you sign.

 Most of us associate a cash advance with an installment loan and further with vehicle equity funding.
 You’re borrowing money to pay for an urgent expense.
 The only difference here is with a secured loan you will be putting up your vehicle as collateral.
 Consider, that’s a big difference than if you were looking at an unsecured loan.
-Most payday advances are in the range of a few hundred dollars.
+Most bad credit payday advances are in the range of a few hundred dollars.
 Some will hit $500, but they’re nowhere near the amount you can borrow with online title loans.
 A company that provides the cash directly can offer a qualified consumer well over $5,000.
 It all depends on the equity in your vehicle and whether you can pay back the loan according to the financing terms.
-Having bad credit won’t mean you can’t qualify.
+Having poor credit won’t mean you can’t qualify for a title loan with bad credit.
 The financing company looks at the condition of the vehicle and other factors that aren’t at all related to someone’s credit history.

 • Needs to be at least 18-years-old